PempheroKamundi/performance_engine/README.md

 - pandas: For data manipulation and analysis
 - logging: For system logging
 - dataclasses: For structured data classes

+## TODO

+- add tests
+- Create a working version that does depend on Django ORM so that people can try it out without the dependecies

 ## Requirements